mscott5861/srnm/README.md

 ## srnm

-A deliberately simple utility that sequentially (and dumbly) renames the files in the directly it's invoked from to whichever string you enter.
-Useful for bulk renaming things like wallpapers, photos, etc.
+A deliberately simple utility that sequentially (and dumbly) renames the files in the directory it's invoked from to whichever string is entered.
+Useful for bulk renaming things like wallpapers, photos, etc., with basically no learning curve.

 ## Usage